 Card Verification Value 2, or CVV2, is a three-digit number printed on the back of credit cards that adds another layer of security in phone and online transactions, where the merchant is not able to physically inspect the card.
 Major credit cards employ similar codes, although they use different names for the feature.

-The term CVV2 applies to Visa cards.
-MasterCard calls its version CVC2, for "Card Verification Code 2."
-Discover uses the term "CID," for "Card Identification Number."
-American Express refers to it variously as the CID, "Card Security Code" or "Verification Number."
+Turn your credit card over and you'll see a three-digit number.
+If you card is a Visa card, this number is called a CVV2, or card verification value 2.
+MasterCard calls its version "CVC2," which stands for "Card Verification Code 2."
+They are, however, the same thing.
+Other credit card providers have their own jargon for these numbers.
+Discover uses the term "CID" for "Card Identification Number," for example, and American Express refers to it variously as the CID, "Card Security Code" or "Verification Number."
 You may see any of these terms applied to any card, as they're essentially interchangeable.

 Visa, MasterCard and Discover all use three-digit security codes.
 American Express uses a four-digit code.
 On Visa, MasterCard and Discover cards, the code appears on the signature panel on the back of the card.
 The panel has two number blocks: one with four digits and one with three digits.
 The first number is the last four digits of the account number.
 The second is the CVV2, CVC2 or CID.
 On American Express cards, the code appears on the front of the card, near the end of the account number.
 The security code is printed flat on the card, not raised like the account number, expiration date and other information.